 One phrase though that is fully integrated in Portugal yet still trips me is, Tudo bem.
 A conversation starts like this:

 Tudo bem.
 Tudo Bem?

-After that, I feel a little lost at where to go next. =/
+After that, I feel a little lost at where to go next with the conversation... =/